alexch/codelikethis/public/projects/rpn_calculator.md

 # Template

-Clone this GitHub repo: https://github.com/BurlingtonCodeAcademy/rpn_calculator

-(If we are using GitHub Classroom, you will get your own personal repo to clone instead.)
+Clone the GitHub repo set up when you follow the link we gave you for the classroom.

 Install the test runner (and any other required packages) with `npm install`